CJM Lawyers Introduce Ruth Jeffers

 Ruth joins CJM’s highly experienced and accomplished team of solicitors and conveyancers who strive to provide clients with the most professional level of service on everything from Family Law and power of attorney to debt recovery, retail and commercial leases, conveyancing, wills and estates, insolvency and bankruptcy, employment and contract law, banking and finance.

-CJM Lawyers know that having expert advice to help protect your best interests is only the beginning when it comes to Family Law.
+CJM Lawyers know that having professional advice to help protect your best interests is only the beginning when it comes to Family Law.

-As an Accredited Specialist in Family Law and Senior Associate of the firm, Ruth has a wealth of experience in Family Law including disputes concerning children and parenting, property settlements, separation and divorce, de facto and same sex disputes, mediation and matters involving family violence.
+As an Accredited Practitioner in Family Law and a Senior Associate at the firm, Ruth brings extensive experience in matters involving children and parenting disputes, property settlements, separation and divorce, de facto and same-sex relationships, mediation, and family violence.

 “I really like the human element of Family Law,” she says.